Are you sure you want to remove this item from your Recipe Box?

 Gooey caramel, soft bananas, airy whipped cream and crisp graham cracker crumbles?
 This will do quite nicely.

-A galette is just a freeform pie, so it’s easy to assemble and bake even if you’re having company.
-Choose a mix of your favorite berries or stick with just one.
+A galette is just a freeform pie, so it’s easy to assemble and bake—even if you’re having company.

 Swap the Meyer lemons for easier-to-find regular lemons and you’re in business.